airalab/robonomics-wiki/docs/ptz-camera.md

 ---
-title: RTZ camera control in Home Assistant
+title: PTZ camera control in Home Assistant
 contributors: [nakata5321]
 ---

-This article covers a process of an RTZ camera set up in Home Assistant.
+This article covers a process of an PTZ camera set up in Home Assistant.
 ONVIF protocol will be used.
 This requires a local camera account.

 <robo-wiki-note type="warning">